makersacademy/airport_challenge/README.md

 - At last commit, all tests were passing (12/12)
 - At last commit, coverage was 100%

-How to use the programe
+How to use the program
 ----

 The following irb transcript should give an idea of how the program is